-Here’s a collection of commonly asked questions from runners.
-If you have a question that’s not answered here, or if you have suggestions on what else to include, please contact us.
+Here is a collection of commonly asked questions from runners.
+If you have a specific question that is not answered here, or if you have suggestions on what should be included, please contact us.
 We’d love to hear from you!

 Q: What is your cancellation policy?

-A: Entry fees to our trail runs are non-refundable.
-It is very expensive and time consuming to organize and produce a trail running event and most of the cost (insurance, permit fees, advertising cost, preparation time, etc.) are incurred in advance.
-However, if you let us know ahead of time, we are happy to transfer part of your entry fee (75% up to two weeks of the event, 50% from 2 weeks up to 56 hours of the event) to a future trail run.
-Only registered runners can participate, and you cannot exchange your entry with another runner.
+A: Entry fees to our races are non-refundable.
+It is very expensive and time consuming to organize and produce a trail-running event, and most of the cost (insurance, permit fees, advertising cost, preparation time, etc.) are incurred in advance.
+However, if you let us know ahead of time, we are happy to provide a partial entry fee credit (75% up to two weeks of the event, 50% from 2 weeks up to 72 hours of the event) to a future trail run.
+Only registered runners can participate, and you may not exchange your entry with another runner.

-If a race is cancelled or rescheduled, we will transfer 100% of your entry fee to another ITR event, or issue a 100% refund.
+If a race is cancelled or rescheduled, we will transfer 100% of your entry fee to another ITR event.

 Q: Can I pay with a credit card at the event?

 Q: I am interested in doing a trail run but I’m mostly a hiker.
 Is walking allowed?

 A: Absolutely!
-Many hikers participate in our races.
-Most trail runs involve several steep sections and the majority of runners (even some elite racers) hike these sections as a race strategy to preserve energy.
+Many walkers participate in our races.
+Most trail runs involve several steep sections, and the majority of runners, including some elites, hike the big hills as a race strategy to preserve energy.
 As long as you are enjoying yourself and unfazed by the limits of time, you can hike, walk, or even crawl to the finish.
 Most of our races have an 8-hour cut-off, however, please note the time cut-off posted for each event found on the page dedicated to that specific race.

-Q: I am a newbie and I am worried about getting lost… how will I know which way to turn at a trail junction?
+Q: I am new to trail-racing and I am worried about getting lost.
+How will I know which way to turn at a trail junction?